 Picture 2: A simple live-streaming setup

 How does social eating actually work?
-Here are 6 steps on how to mukbang:
+Below are 6 tips on how to mukbang.

 - Chose a live-streaming platform

 In order to get started with mukbang, you have to find a suitable live-streaming platform.
 BJs in South Korea use AfreecaTV the most.i However, social platforms such as Facebook, Instagram and YouTube are adapting to the live-stream trend too.

 Having a creative name is important!
 Think of yourself as a brand.
 You want to build a hype around your broadcast personality and leave lasting impressions on people.
 While looking at some of the most popular mukbang BJs’ names (BJ The Diva, BJ Patoo, BJ Ummma), it seems like one can basically choose any name – yay!

 - Have regular broadcasting times

 Regular broadcasting times are the key for establishing your fan base.
 By having a routine, let’s say you go live every day at 8pm, you’ll give people the possibility to add watching your mukbang into their routines.
 Remember: Dinner time is always the best time to go live![ix]

 - Eat a diverse mix and a large amount of food

 The more you eat and the larger the variety of food, the more interesting your live broadcasts will be!